mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 	Values that are read <b>asynchronously</b> inside promises and timers are <b>not tracked</b> inside effects.
 </Card>

-Svelte provides an `untrack` function if you don't want to track the state:
+Svelte provides an `untrack` function if you don't want state to be tracked:

 ```svelte:App.svelte {2,9}
 <script lang="ts">